Dear Chess Enthusiasts,

 Round 10: Friday 1st, Saturday 2nd, or Sunday 3rd July

-(The tournament director may request, though not compel, teams to play outside of these times for commentary purposes)
+(The tournament director may request, though not compel, teams to play outside of these times)

 Play-offs: Saturday 27th and Sunday 28th August 2022